dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-requests.md

 [!code-csharp[](http-requests/samples/2.x/HttpClientFactorySample/Pages/BasicUsage.cshtml.cs?name=snippet1&highlight=9-12,21)]

-Using `IHttpClientFactory` in this fashion is a great way to refactor an existing app.
+Using `IHttpClientFactory` in this fashion is a good way to refactor an existing app.
 It has no impact on the way `HttpClient` is used.
 In places where `HttpClient` instances are currently created, replace those occurrences with a call to <xref:System.Net.Http.IHttpClientFactory.CreateClient*>.

 ### Named clients